LiRem101/playing-with-voices/README.md

 ## Links to YouTube videos

 The links to the used YouTube videos can be found in the `links.txt` file.

+## Citation

+If you use the contents of this repository, please cite the corresponding publication.

+The bibtex template will be added later.

 ## Disclosure about AI usage